rossta/rossta.github.com/source/blog/2018-06-28-building-a-pdf-viewer-with-vue-part-1.html.md

 I would expect it to be straightforward to adapt the code for other relatively recent versions of these packages.

 <aside class="callout panel"><p>
-Since PDF.js will request data via an XMLHTTPRequest in JavaScript, typical crossdomain restrictions apply.
-For the purposes of this tutorial, we'll assume we have a URL to a PDF that can be retrieved either from our development server or from a server that allows Cross-Origin Resource Sharing (CORS) from our host.
+Since PDF.js will request data via an XMLHttpRequest in JavaScript, typical cross-domain restrictions apply.
+For this tutorial, we'll assume we have a URL to a PDF that can be retrieved either from our development server or from a server that allows Cross-Origin Resource Sharing (CORS) from our host.
 </p></aside>

 ### Fetching the PDF

-Our `<App>` component will hard-code default values for a PDF url and a rendering scale which will be passed to a `<PDFDocument>` component.
+Our `<App>` component hard-codes default values for a PDF url and a rendering scale.
+A `<PDFDocument>` child component receives this data as props.

 ```html
 <!-- src/App.vue -->